culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 - To speed up the process you can use a compact camera [motorized camera mount](https://www.manfrotto.com/global/pixi-pano360-remotely-controlled-motorized-head-mhpixi360/) synchronized with the timer of the camera (if the camera offers this function otherwise take manual shots with the remote of the camera).
 In this case:

-  - Setup the number of photographs to be taken on your camera.
+  - Set up the number of photographs to be taken on your camera.

-  - Setup the interval time on your rotating mount.
+  - Set up the interval time on your rotating mount.

   - Start the process.

 - To speed up the process with a mobile phone you can use a  mobile phone mount like the [monfrotto](https://www.manfrotto.com/global/pixi-pano360-remotely-controlled-motorized-head-mhpixi360/) or the [Insta360 Flow](https://www.insta360.com/product/insta360-flow) with the proprietary app.
 In this case:

-  - Setup the app so that it will take a full 360 rotation.
+  - Set up the app so that it will take a full 360 rotation.

   - Start the process.